What is the ROI of AI for a financial advisory firm

 The honest calculation

 Add it up: 12-15 hours a week of principal time, plus one avoided hire, plus 1-2 extra closes per quarter from faster response.
-At a typical RIA's economics, that's $80K-$200K of recovered margin in year one.
-Against an installed AI brain costing less than half that, the ROI is straightforward.
+At a typical RIA's economics, that's measurable recovered margin inside the first 90 days, and it compounds from there.
+Against an implemented AI brain costing a fraction of that, the ROI is straightforward.

 Where ROI does NOT come from